 However, some rare complications include:

-- bleeding from a biopsy site, if a biopsy is done
+- bleeding from a biopsy site if a biopsy was done

-- tear in the rectal wall or colon
+- a tear in the rectal wall or colon

 - bouillon or broth